MarisaNicoleSloan/career-portfolio/breadcrumb-trail/README.md

 *Dynamic URL Parsing*

-To address the URL structure challenge, our team implemented dynamic URL parsing.
-This involved creating a URL parsing engine that could adapt to various URL structures.
+To address the URL structure challenge, I implemented dynamic URL parsing that could adapt to various URL structures.
 It intelligently extracted relevant information to construct breadcrumb sequences.
-We encountered instances where page URLs included query parameters and dynamically generated content, which required careful handling to ensure accuracy.

 *Sorting for Clarity*